-The Toaru Majutsu no Index stage at the Dengeki Bunko 25th Anniversary Aki no Dengekisai event this past Sunday announced a TV anime adaptation of Kazuma Kamachi and Arata Yamaji's Toaru Kagaku no Accelerator (A Certain Scientific Accelerator) manga, scheduled to air in 2019.
-Nobuhiko Okamoto and Rina Hidaka will reprise their respective character roles as Accelerator and Last Order from the earlier anime adaptations in the franchise.
+The Toaru Majutsu no Index stage at the Dengeki Bunko 25th Anniversary Aki no Dengekisai event on Sunday announced a TV anime adaptation of Kazuma Kamachi and Arata Yamaji's Toaru Kagaku no Accelerator (A Certain Scientific Accelerator) manga, scheduled to air in 2019.
+Nobuhiko Okamoto and Rina Hidaka will reprise their respective roles as Accelerator and Last Order from the earlier anime adaptations in the franchise.

 A third anime season of Toaru Kagaku no Railgun was also announced at the event.
 The main cast members are set to reprise their roles.

 The espers of Academy City are classified into six levels, where "Level 0" lacks power and "Level 5" possesses an overwhelming amount.
 Of the several million espers residing in Academy City, only seven of them have attained Level 5, and ranked highest among them is the one known as Accelerator.

 Toaru Kagaku no Accelerator focuses on the strongest Level 5 after he protects the cheerful Last Order at the price of much of his power.
 Recovering at the hospital, Accelerator has led a relatively quiet life until he ends up saving the life of Estelle Rosenthal, a mysterious girl carrying a photo of Last Order.
 Unfortunately, Accelerator now finds himself dragged into a new conflict in the form of a sinister organization called Disciplinary Action which plots to use Last Order for a dangerous mission.
 Now that they have set their plan into motion and are in pursuit of the young girl, it's up to the world's most powerful esper and his newfound companion to protect Last Order and defend Academy City in the process.
 [Written by MAL Rewrite]